e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

   - _Curl example:_ example for using the endpoint to send data from the device
   - _User Language:_ the field contains the information relating to the user&#39;s language
 - _Attributes:_ this field contains the specific information fields of the device measurements (for example temperature, humidity, noise, etc.).
+- _Additional Attributes:_ this field contains the additional device attributes, if the user added them via the _Edit_ section.
 - _Endpoint to get the last measure:_ this field contains the _cURL command_ which specifies all the necessary information (request type, endpoint, request headers) to make the request to the Orion Context Broker in order to obtain the last measurement provided by the specific device*.*
 - _Last measure:_ It is the value of the last measurement provided by the specific device*.*
 - _Endpoint to send measures:_ this field contains the _cURL command_ which specifies all the necessary information (request type, endpoint, request headers) to make the request to the specific REST API of the e-VITA platform to which the device will send its measurements; they will be stored in the Object Storage and in the Orion Context Broker or, in the case of a Coaching Device, through this request, the text message, will be sent to the Dialogue Manager (Rasa).
 This field will be displayed only if the device can directly send its measurements (i.e. &quot;direct access&quot; type).